Hi, I'm Elinor

 I operate my handmade jewellery business as responsibly as I can to reduce my environmental impact.

-All gold and silver used is either fully recycled or sourced from a single mine gold mine in Mali with an audited chain of custody to ensure an ethical and responsible provenance.
+• All gold and silver used in my jewellery is either fully recycled or sourced from a single origin gold mine with an audited chain of custody to ensure an ethical and responsible provenance.

 • I use natural gemstones in my jewellery which are all responsibly sourced and conflict free.
-I can also source laboratory grown gemstones, which have the same chemical composition, and thus hardness and colour, as their natural counterparts.
-They don't, however, have the potential ethical and environmental issues associated with mined gemstones.
+I can also source laboratory grown gemstones, which have the same properties as their natural counterparts.
+They don't, however, have the ethical and environmental issues associated with mined gemstones.